sam-897/sam-897/README.md

 <h1>Hi, I'm Samhita! </h1>
-<p>I have a deep passion for using mathematics to understand data, uncover patterns, and generate actionable insights.
-My interests lie in data science, analysis, and machine learning, and I am committed to using these skills to drive strategic opportunities and data-driven decision-making!</p>
+<p > My interests lie in data science, analysis, and machine learning.
+My passion for mathematics has led me to try and understand and uncover patterns and trends in various contexts, as mathematics fundamentally studies patterns.
+I am committed to using these skills to drive strategic opportunities and data-driven decision-making! </p>

   <h2>My Projects:</h2>